plusworx/gmindocs/getting_started.md

 # Getting Started

 ## Installing gmin
 gmin is intended to be used by G Suite admins who are authorised to perform administration tasks.
 The gmin code lives on [GitHub](https://github.com/plusworx/gmin) and prebuilt executable files are available for Linux, Mac and Windows.
-Download the executable suitable for your operating system from the releases page.
+Download the executable suitable for your operating system from the [releases page](https://github.com/plusworx/gmin/releases).

-In order to use gmin, a bit of set up before it can be put to work:
+In order to use gmin, a bit of set up is required before it can be put to work:

 Steps 1 and 2 are completed in the [Google Developer Console](https://console.developers.google.com/).